permutationlock/zimpl/README.md

     try testing.expectEqualSlices(u8, in_buf[0..len], out_buf[0..len]);
 }
 ```
-A more complete zimpl implementation of the interfaces in
+A more complete Zimpl implementation of the interfaces in
 `std.io` is provided in [examples/io.zig][6].

 ### `PtrChild`